 TOP 5 QUESTIONS

-We have temporarily waived all pre-payment and cancellation policies for stays before December 20th, 2020, and you can cancel any time before your visit.
-We will contact you 30 days before your check-in to reconfirm that you are still planning to come and will ask you for your credit card details one week prior to your stay.
+For travel prior to December 20, 2020, we’ve waived all pre-payment and cancellation policies for our guests: Reserve today for a stay before December 20, 2020 and you can cancel free of charge, at any time prior to your scheduled date of arrival.
+We will contact you 30 days prior to your check-in to reconfirm your travel plans and will ask for a credit card 1-week prior to your stay, with the option for you to prepay if you wish.

 Our dress code is informal.
 We encourage you to bring lightweight, casual clothing fit for Caribbean resort life, sunscreen, a bathing suit, and sturdy tennis shoes or hiking boots for any activities.
 If you’re visiting during Green Season, we recommend also bringing a light rain jacket.
 Don’t worry about bringing spare clothing, since we offer a laundry service.